-We reviewed the Interim Agreement Between the Northern Cheyenne Tribe (Tribe) and the State of Montana (State) Concerning Class III Gaming, dated September 21, 1992, and conclude that it does not violate the Indian Gaming Regulatory Act (IGRA), other Federal law or our trust responsibilities.
+We reviewed the Agreement Between the Northern Cheyenne Tribe and the State of Montana Concerning Class III Gaming (Compact) dated September 28, 1993, and conclude that it does not violate the Indian Gaming Regulatory Act (IGRA), other Federal law, or our trust responsibilities.
 Therefore, pursuant to my delegated authority and Section 11 of the IGRA, we approve the Compact.
+The Compact shall take effect when notice of our approval is published in the FEDERAL REGISTER pursuant to 25 U.S.C. § 2710(d)(3)(B).

-We note, however, that the Tribe must come within an exception to the Professional and Amateur Sports Protection Act (PASPA), 28 U.S.C. §§ 3701-3704, to conduct sports betting under the Compact.
-PASPA makes it unlawful for a governmental entity, including an Indian tribe, to sponsor or operate gambling on amateur or professional sports.
-To be lawful, any sports gaming pursuant to Sections V(C), (D) and (J) of the Compact must come within one of the exceptions authorized by Section 3704 of PASPA.
+We note, however, that the Tribe must come within an exception to the Professional and Amateur Sports Protection Act (PASPA), 28 U.S.C. § § 3701-3704, to conduct sports betting under the Compact.
+PASPA makes it unlawful for a government entity, including an Indian tribe, to sponsor or operate gambling on amateur or professional sports.
+To be lawful, any sports gaming pursuant to Section V. C., D., and J. of the Compact must come within one of the exceptions authorized by Section 3704 of PASPA.

-The exception at Section 3704 (a)(2) establishes two criteria which must be met to authorize sports betting.
-First, the gambling must be authorized by a statute in effect on October 2, 1991.
+The exception at Section 3704 (A)(2) establishes two criteria which must be met to authorize sports betting.
+First, the gambling must be authorized by a statute in effect on October 2, 1992.
 Second, the gambling must actually have been conducted sometime between September 1, 1989, and October 2, 1991.
 Sports betting is authorized by Montana statutes which were enacted in 1977, 1987 and 1991.
 Montana Code Annotated Sections 23-5-222, 23-5-502, and 23-5-802.
-The 1991 law authorizing sports fantasy leagues was passed by the Montana Legislature on April 26, 1991, and became effective July 1, 1991.
+The 1991 law authorizing sports fantasy leagues was passed by the Montana Legislature on April 26, 1992, and became effective July 1, 1991.
 Therefore, if games were conducted as authorized by the Montana statutes during the relevant period, we believe the Tribe may establish that it falls within the exception to the general prohibition against sports betting.
 We are not, however, in a position to verify the factual basis for establishing whether the Tribe comes within the exception.
 Therefore, we express no opinion on the matter.